allegro/turnilo/docs/configuration.md

 ### Dimensions

 In this section you can define the dimensions that users can *split* and *filter* on in the UI.
+Dimensions may be organized as list or tree where each item of list can be either a dimension or [dimension group](#dimension-group) having its own dimensions list or tree.
 The order of the dimension list in the top of the left panel is determined by the order of the dimensions definitions in this section.

+#### Dimension

+Dimensions are defined with following attributes:

 **name** (string)

 The name of the dimension.
 This does not have to correspond to the attribute name (but the auto generated dimensions do).
-This should be a URL safe string.
+This should be a URL safe string and unique across dimensions, dimension groups, measures and measure groups.
 Changing this property will break any URLs that someone might have generated that include this dimension.

 **title** (string)